Groupe Casino: Cyclism

-In 1996, Casino Group became the main sponsor of the current AG2R La Mondiale cycling team.
-The team therefore took the name « Petit Casino – C’est votre équipe ».
+In 1996, Casino Group became the main sponsor of the Chazal cycling team (currently AG2R Citroën Team).
+The team, therefore, took the name « Petit Casino – C'est votre équipe ».
 In the following year, Casino increased its funding and AG2R Provident Insurance became the second sponsor.
 The team doubled its budget, which went to 25 million Francs, and took the name "Casino-AG2R Prévoyance" from 1997 to 1999.

 Casino's commitment finished at the end of the 1999 season.
 Over 3 years, the team also won 3 stages of the Tour de France, one stage of the Tour of Spain, 3 major classics and many national championships.
 It counted athletes such as Alexandre Vinokourov, Benoît Salmon or even Jaan Kirsipuu.
 The Casino Green is the traditional colour of Casino Group.
 It was the colour of the blinds in the former lyrical Casino, which was situated rue des Jardins in Saint-Etienne.

 Shareholding

-Jean-Charles Naouri has been the majority shareholder of Casino Group since 1992 via his Rallye SA company.
+Jean-Charles Naouri was the majority shareholder of Casino Group since 1992 via his Rallye SA company.